IvanBrasilico/bdicttalk/README.md

 ## Usage
 Just import it on a project.
+Refer to examples and tests for more information.

-REFER to examples and tests for more information
+Bottery project example:

 ```python
 # On app main file